The P4 framework unites and integrates values and principles from the areas of Lean, Agile and New Work.

 The basic values of Lean and Agile also apply to P4:

-- Respect, trust and personal safety enable courage to improve and innovate
+- Openness, respect and trust enable personal safety and courage to improve & innovate

 - clear prioritization enables focus